yandex-cloud/docs/en/managed-clickhouse/operations/hosts.md

 ## Removing a host {#remove-host}

-You can remove a host from a {{ CH }} cluster if it contains 3 or more hosts.
+You can remove a host from a {{ CH }} cluster if it contains three or more hosts.

 {% note info %}